 Our Five Points Of Difference

-What makes Luxury Pools and Living a different kind of pool dealer?
+What makes Luxury Pools and Living a different kind of pool builder?

 First understand that a premium fiberglass pool costs more than a vinyl pool as well as a budget brand fiberglass pool for no other reason than it's just better and therefore costs more to manufacture.
 We have found $2,000 to $4,000 is a typical difference.
 The remaining difference in quotes are a result of our ‘Five Points’